gnanashekar2004/GitTutorial/README.md

 git push origin main
 ```

+### 💡 When to use git pull?
+- When another team member made changes in the repository.
+- To keep your local repository updated before making new changes.

 ### 📝 Simulating a Git Pull (Direct GitHub Edit)
 To practice git pull, we will simulate a remote change: